 When a temporary order based on a petition is signed by a judge or magistrate, the order lasts up to 15 days.
-Before the end of the 15 days, the court will schedule a hearing for to determine if a permanent order based on the petition for injunction for protection should be made.
+Before the end of the 15 days, Florida Statutes requires that court to schedule a hearing to determine if a permanent order based on the alegations within the petition for injunction for protection should be granted.
 A permanent order could require the accused to move out of their house, set child custody, require the accused to provide financially for the victim, require the accused to stay at least 500 feet from the home of their child, from their business, and even from their own home where the if the petitioner is currently residing there.
 Such orders have broad authority and all too often overly limit the rights of the accused.

 At this hearing, you can and should be represented by an attorney.
 Given that Injunctions for Protection against Domestic Violence, Dating Violence, Stalking, or Repeat Violence often times are scheduling before after or during the filing of criminal charges, it is important to at the very least, consult with an attorney prior to attending and/or testifying at such a hearing.
 Unfortunately, all too often, respondents have no idea that their testimony will later be used against them in a criminal proceeding.
 At The Law Offices of James B. Coulter, we represent people in injuction for protetion hearings in Brevard County Florida when others are seeking injunctions for protection against them.